DimitryGonzales/DimitryGonzales.github.io/README.md

 # 🌐 Dimitry's Website

-A **Material Design inspired** personal website designed to be dynamic, adaptive, and visually consistent.
+A **TUI inspired** personal website designed to be dynamic, adaptive, and visually consistent.

 It serves as a showcase of who I am as a programmer and developer, bringing together my experiences, projects, and growth, all in one place.